Rev. Kevin Drake

 Pastor Kevin also enjoys writing.
 Some of his works include: Seven Steps Toward Spiritual Maturity: A Primer for the Pastor and the Pew; Theology of Biblical Covenant; and A Textual and Theological Analysis of the Abrahamic and Mosaic Covenant: the nachvorziehen Function of Biblical Covenant.
 Pastor Kevin is currently writing: Genesis: The Perfecting of the Believer's Faith: A Tribute to Dr. J. W. Lee and Survival Kit for Ministry.
 Pastor Kevin has a desire to help minister's of all ages stay true to the calling of God and prays that these works will be helpful for ministry.

 Pastor Kevin is originally from Fernandina Beach, Florida and has been married to Lori for thirty-two years.
 Together they have two grown boys, Kirk and Aaron, and one teenage daughter, Kari.
-The Drakes also have a daughter-in-law, Celcris, who is married to Kirk.
-They are still waiting on their first grand-child.
+The Drakes also have a daughter-in-law, Celcris (married to Kirk), and one grandson, Brenton.

 Mrs. Valerie Howell

 Valerie works in the church office two days a week preparing the bulletin, updating calendars, organizing and ordering supplies, and helping with various administrative needs.
 She began attending Hephzibah in 1995 after she and her husband Ricky moved to the Princeton area.
 Her husband grew up at Hephzibah so Valerie was warmly welcomed by family and friends.
 She grew up in Kinston where she still has family.